 Today we’ll talk about portrait photography rules in this article.
-Portrait photography can help reveal the character and inner world of a model, get to know a person better if all the rules of portrait photography are followed.
-Many photographers specialize in this area, as at the same time difficult and in demand.
-We will tell you about photography techniques, reveal a few secrets and talk about the nuances.
+Portrait photography can help to reveal the character and inner world of a model, get to know a person better if all the rules of portrait photography are followed.
+I will also tell you about photography techniques, reveal a few secrets, and talk about the nuances.

 The Basics: What You Need to Know

-Photography specialists have identified five main topics that beginners have to read before starting portrait photography.
-Each topic has its own characteristics and impact.
+Portrait photography specialists have identified five main topics that beginners have to read before starting portrait photography.
+Each subject has its own characteristics and impact.

-• The ISO value should be kept low.
-This removes graininess and noise.
-Of course, light sensitivity depends on the light level, but it is better to stick to extreme small boundaries.
+- The ISO value should be kept low.
+It removes graininess and noise.
+Of course, light sensitivity depends on the light level, but it is better to stick to tiny boundaries.

-• Slow shutter speed 1/60 second.
-This will reduce the likelihood of blurry shots when the model moves a little.
+- Slow shutter speed 1/60 second.
+It will reduce the likelihood of blurry shots when the model moves a little.

-This is a very important parameter that will most likely lead to a significant improvement in the image, or its failure.
-After all, light sets accents, has the ability to focus the viewer’s attention on the merits and demerits of a person.
-Errors in this area are most pronounced when creating black and white works, but color ones also require attention.
+It is an important parameter that will most likely lead to a significant improvement in the image or its failure.
+After all, light sets accents can focus the viewer’s attention on the merits and demerits of a person.
+Mistakes in this area are most pronounced when creating black and white works, but color ones also require attention.

 Here is the best recommendation – during the first minutes, try experimenting with the modes, adjust the brightness, apply the luminous flux from different sides.
-This will give you the opportunity to learn about the pros and cons of the model and see how it looks in different lighting conditions.
+It will allow you to learn about the pros and cons of the model and see how it looks in other lighting conditions.

 You can work with both natural light, which makes pictures more vivid, and with a flash.
 It takes a lot of skill here to avoid getting a disproportionately flat face with highlights.